katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/07-NEON_AOP.md

 par(oldpar)
 ```

-This waveform shows some noise above and below the main ecosystem return, with a fairly dense canopy around 370m elevation, an a characteristic ground return spike at about 340m.
+This waveform shows some noise above and below the main ecosystem return, with a fairly dense canopy around 370m elevation, and a characteristic ground return spike at about 340m.
 While the GEDI data are extremely valuable and offer a near-global coverage, it is hard to get a good sense of what the ecosystem really looks like from this GEDI waveform.
 Let's download some NEON AOP pointcloud data to pair up with this waveform to get a better sense of what GEDI is reporting.

 ### Download and Plot NEON AOP LiDAR pointcloud data
 Here, we will use the `byTileAOP()` function from the 'neonUtilities' package to download the classified pointcloud mosaic data (DP1.30003.001).
 Since this is a mosaic tile like the CHM, we can just pass this function the lower left corner of the CHM tile to get the corresponding lidar pointcloud mosaic tile for our analysis.